amoyeh/grunt-syncpack/README.md

 ### feature

 Syncpack can be used to synchronize files from source to destination folder.
-Instead of copy files directly to destination folder, syncpack uses a action **newerToTempFolder** to copy these files into a temporary folder named \_\_temp\_\_. you can use any custom compression plugins such as uglify or pngmin to compress these files in the temporary folder, then run other command **mergeToRelease** to put these newer compressed files to destination folder to finish the process.
+Instead of copy files directly to destination folder, syncpack uses a action **newerToTempFolder** to copy these files into a temporary folder. you can use any custom compression plugins such as uglify or pngmin to compress these files in the temporary folder, then run other command **mergeToRelease** to put these newer compressed files to destination folder to finish the process.

 Syncpack compares new files by using files mtime(modified time).
 To insure that files copied from temp folder to destination folder has same mtime, the **mergeToRelease** action updates every newer file mtime to the same source file mtime.

-- **newerToTempFolder** put newer files in temp folder from source and destination folder comparison.
+- **newerToTempFolder** put newer files in temporary folder from source and destination folder comparison.

 - **mergeToRelease** copy files in temp folder to destination folder, temporary folder will be deleted afterward.

 - no grunt plugin compatibility issue, any plugin will works.

-- speed up packaging process, since only files in the temporary folder needs to be compressed.
+- speed up packaging process, only files in the temporary folder needs to be compressed.

 ## Getting Started